kalliduz/NeuralAnts/docs/architecture.md

   ants must navigate around.
 - **Evolution**: When an ant has high energy it creates a mutated offspring, giving rise to a simple genetic algorithm.
+- **Stats panel**: A small element below the start button shows the number of ants, food items and average energy each frame so the simulation's progress can be monitored.

 ## Running